Car accidents happen every single day. However, if you are involved in a car accident with no insurance, it can complicate the situation.

 It is common to experience confusion and overall stress if this happens to you.
-But Mehta and McConnell, PLLC, is ready to help get you on the right track.
+But our North Carolina car accident lawyers at Mehta and McConnell, PLLC, are ready to help get you on the right track.

 - $30,000 bodily injury coverage per person per accident;